Ways to Prepare Your Podcast for Growth (Without Burning Out)

 The rule: Every boundary you set now is one less decision you’ll have to make under pressure later.

-Automate Before You Need To
+Automate Your Show Before You Need To

 Most podcasters wait until they’re overwhelmed to automate.
 By then, learning new tools feels like one more thing you don’t have time for.
 Do it now, while the pressure is lower.